Home Compare ACA.PA vs GS

 Price setup map for ACA.PA and GS Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer ACA.PAGS Relative valuation Structural strength

-The Goldman Sachs Group, Inc. still looks cheaper, even though Crédit Agricole S.A. remains structurally stronger.
+The Goldman Sachs Group, Inc. is cheaper, but Crédit Agricole S.A. is still stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.